epicmario7133/EVM-File-Uploader/README.md

 Please note that the pre-compiled binaries are available in the "Releases" section of the GitHub repository.

-For more detailed information and usage examples, refer to the [documentation](https://docs.blockyfile.org/).

 ## Usage

 Before running the program, make sure to configure the `.env` file.
 Follow the steps below:

 1. Rename the `.env.example` file to `.env`.
-2. Open the `.env` file and enter your BlockyFile address and private key.
+2. Open the `.env` file and enter your eth address and private key.
 To retrieve the private key from MetaMask, follow these steps:
    - Open MetaMask and click on the account icon in the top right corner.
    - Select "Account Details".
    - Click on the "Export Private Key" button.